 Research is at the heart of our work.
 We are fascinated by the ‘shock of the old’: the experience of being amazed by technologies and performance practices that are so surprising because they are based on four hundred year old evidence and customs.
 All of our scripts are edited by our in-house dramaturgs and directors, drawing from all surviving sources to craft production scripts that hold faith with Shakespeare’s originals, but are edited down to a more manageable running time of approximately 2 hours and 15 minutes.

 Pop-up Globe has evolved significantly in that time.
-We’ve become a seasonal sensation, one of the most popular theatres in the world: a theatre that returns annually to bring together 100,000 audience members and an 80-strong production team for a joyful celebration of live performance right here in New Zealand; and an international smash-hit, transferring our shows to new markets overseas.
+From a joyful celebration of live performance right here in Auckland; to a nationwide tour and an international smash-hit, transferring our shows to new markets overseas.

 We hope you love your Pop-up Globe experience as much as we love making it for you, and that your time at Pop-up Globe opens a door for you into the extraordinary world of Shakespeare performed by our company in the space for which it was written – a world that we hope will remain with you long after the show.